 Thank you for visiting my website!
 I am a Ph.D. candidate in the Program in Applied and Computational Mathematics at Princeton University, where I am fortunate to be advised by Simon Levin, Naomi Leonard, and Corina Tarnita.
 Born in Japan, I grew up in Tokyo, went to high school just outside of NYC and in northeast Italy, and completed my undergraduate degree at Yale University.

 As a mathematical biologist and an applied mathematician, I use tools from evolutionary game theory, dynamical systems, and network science to explore mathematical and computational models of collective and emergent behavior in social systems.
 I am especially interested in understanding how inter-individual differences and population structures influence and are influenced by collective dynamics.
 My recent and current projects have focused on self-organized division of labor in ant colonies, hierarchies in adaptive networks, and cooperation and polarization in group-structured populations, among others.

-As a teacher, I strive to encourage active learning and practice inclusive teaching in undergraduate classrooms.
+As a teacher, I strive to practice inclusive teaching in undergraduate classrooms.
 I am a Graduate Teaching Fellow at the McGraw Center for Teaching and Learning, and I also serve as a Resident Graduate Student in First College, one of the undergraduate residential colleges at Princeton.
-As a member of the Princeton Women in STEM Leadership Council (WSTEM), I partner with campus resources to foster conversations about inclusivity and bulid community among underrepresented groups in STEM.
+As a member of the Princeton Women in STEM Leadership Council (WSTEM), I work with campus partners to foster conversations about diversity and inclusion in STEM at Princeton.

 Please feel free to contact me at mari [dot] kawakatsu [at] princeton [dot] edu.